Home / Miles & Points / Avios Points Explained: How the British Airways Rewards System Works

 Tips for Maximising Avios Value

-Another effective tactic is booking off-peak travel dates whenever possible.
-Off-peak calendars reduce the number of Avios required, particularly for long-haul routes.
-A small shift in travel dates can sometimes save thousands of points.
+Another key strategy is targeting off-peak travel dates.
+Off-peak pricing reduces the number of Avios required, sometimes by a large margin.
+A small shift in travel dates can save thousands of points, especially on long-haul routes.

 Common Mistakes to Avoid